 - Treatment options for transformed FL are described in Treatment for Aggressive NHL Subtypes.

 Lymphoplasmacytic lymphoma and Waldenström macroglobulinemia are two closely related NHL subtypes that start in a B cell.
 Both can become more advanced if the lymphoma spreads to other organs such as the lungs and digestive tract.
 Your doctor may suggest a watch-and-wait approach if the disease is in its early stages.
-Otherwise, you may be treated with multidrug chemotherapy and a monoclonal antibody.
+Otherwise, you may be treated with therapy regimens that include a combination of biological agents (treatment that stimulates the immune system to fight cancer), signaling inhibitors (drugs that block progrowth and survival signals), and chemotherapy.
+Recently, ibrutinib (Imbruvica®) became the first ever drug approved for the treatment of symptomatic patients with WM.

 A serious complication of both diseases is called hyperviscosity syndrome, in which the blood thickens.
 This leads to inadequate blood flow, causing such symptoms as headache, blurred vision and mental confusion.
 To treat the syndrome, your doctor may have you undergo plasmapheresis, a method of removing from your blood excess antibodies that cause the disorder.
 This is followed by treatment to control the lymphoma.